Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Proof of Theorem

+for all $r\in\mathbb{R}_+$ and $(\varphi-\vartheta)\in]-\pi,\pi[$.
 This result can be obtained by noticing that the ratio has two extrema in $r$ (first derivative reduces to a quadratic equation) while one needs to be careful that $r$ has to be positive.
 Only one of the two extrema of $r$ is positive which is even a minimum.
 Therefore, one only needs to consider the extrema $r\to0$ and $r\to\infty$ where the first is evidently the largest of the two.
-Moreover, the first achieves its the supremum in the limit $|\varphi-\vartheta|\to\pi$.
+Moreover, the maximum in $r$ achieves its the supremum in the limit $|\varphi-\vartheta|\to\pi$.

-Additionally, the functions $ J\omega^{(n)}\left(a_1rz'\right)$ and $K\omega^{(n)}\left(a_2rz\right)$ are bound by exponential functions which are sub-leading terms compared to the Gaussian bound at infinity in the integrand.
+Additionally, the functions $ J\omega^{(n)}\left(-ia_1rz'\right)$ and $K\omega^{(n)}\left(a_2rz\right)$ are bounded by exponential functions, see~\eqref{lbound} and~\eqref{Kbound}, which are sub-leading terms compared to the Gaussian bound at infinity in the integrand.
 Therefore, we are left by estimating the terms

 First, we find an upper bound for the term corresponding to $z'=e^{\imath\varphi}$ which is

 The maximum is reached at $z'=z_\pm$ for $|x|<2$ and at $z'=-i\sign(x)$ for $|x|\geq2$.
 That has been the simplest part of the proof.
 Now we turn to $F(z)$.